hackmdio/codimd/README.md

 | `s3` | `{ "accessKeyId": "YOUR_S3_ACCESS_KEY_ID", "secretAccessKey": "YOUR_S3_ACCESS_KEY", "region": "YOUR_S3_REGION" }` | When `imageuploadtype` be set to `s3`, you would also need to setup this key, check our [S3 Image Upload Guide](docs/guides/s3-image-upload.md) |
 | `s3bucket` | `YOUR_S3_BUCKET_NAME` | bucket name when `imageuploadtype` is set to `s3` or `minio` |

-## Third-party integration api key settings
+## Third-party integration API key settings

 | service | settings location | description |
 | ------- | --------- | ----------- |